cbourke/ComputerScienceI/notes/1238-Fall2023/155H/04-loops.md

 ## `for` Loops

 * It uses the keyword `for`
-* All three of the main elements are on the same line: intitialization, continuation, increment
+* All three of the main elements are on the same line: initialization, continuation, increment

 ```c
 for(int i=1; i<=10; i++) {